ahlyel-amine/Mini_Shell/README.md

 ## Implementation

 ### Parsing
 Parsing is a critical component of the Minishell project.
-It involves analyzing the user's input to identify individual commands, arguments, and operators (like redirection symbols).
-The `parse` function processes the input line, tokenizes it, and prepares it for execution.
+It involves transforming the user's input into a structured format that can be processed for execution.
+In this implementation, the input line is converted into a tokenized linked list, which is looped through like a tree structure.
+The parsing is completed during this loop.

 ### Tokenization
 Tokenization is a sub-component of parsing.
 It breaks down the input string into meaningful tokens, such as commands, arguments, and operators.
-The `Tokenization` plays a crucial role in this process, identifying and categorizing tokens based on their content and position in the input string.
+These tokens are then organized into a linked list.
+This tokenized linked list is crucial for identifying and categorizing tokens based on their content and position in the input string.

 ### Execution
-After parsing and tokenization, the Minishell needs to execute the identified commands.
+After the tokenized linked list is created and parsing is completed during the loop, Minishell executes the identified commands.
+Each tree trunk in the loop represents a command execution point, handling input/output redirection, pipes, subshells, and logical operations like && and ||.
 This involves creating new processes for each command, managing input/output redirection, and handling signals for graceful termination.

 ### Error Handling and Cleanup
 Proper error handling and resource cleanup are essential for a robust shell application.
 The Minishell project includes mechanisms to catch and report errors, ensure that resources are freed appropriately, and maintain the integrity of the shell environment.